Institute of Electrical and Electronics Engineers University of Toronto Student Branch (IEEE UofT )

 IEEE Stands for Institute of Electrical and Electronics Engineers.
 You might have used IEEE Citation Style for your essay papers.
 In fact, IEEE is world’s largest professional organization.
-We are responsible for setting Industry Standards, hosting conferences and publishing research journal papers.
-There are currently 400,000+ members from 160 countries.
+IEEE is responsible for setting Industry Standards, hosting conferences and publishing research journal papers.
+There are currently 420,000+ members from 160 countries.

 IEEE UofT Student Branch:

 IEEE UofT has been serving students in the field of Electrical and Computer Engineering for more than 50 years.
-Here at UofT, our Student Branch provides professional development opportunities.
+Here at UofT, our Student Branch provides technical and professional development opportunities in computer engineering, electronics engineering, and power/energy.
 We do so by helping students:

 - expand their professional and industry knowledge

 - improve their technical knowledge and skills

 - establish professional connections.